amir20/dozzle/README.md

 #### Analytics collected

 Dozzle collects anonymous user configurations using Google Analytics.
 Why?
 Dozzle is an open source project with no funding.
-As a result, there is not time do user studies of Dozzle.
+As a result, there is no time to do user studies of Dozzle.
 Analytics is collected to prioritize features and fixes based on how people use Dozzle.
-This data is completely public and can be viewed live using [Google Data Studio](https://datastudio.google.com/s/naeIu0MiWsY).
+This data is completely public and can be viewed live using [ Data Studio dashboard](https://datastudio.google.com/s/naeIu0MiWsY).

 If you do not want to be tracked at all, see the `--no-analytics` flag below.

 #### Environment variables and configuration